juanwahyudi/FriendManagement/README.md

 6. As a user, I need an API to retrieve all email addresses that can receive updates from an email address.
 Send the POST REQUEST to this following URL: http://ec2-52-77-226-121.ap-southeast-1.compute.amazonaws.com:8080/FriendManagement/REST/Subscription/RetrieveSubscriptionUpdates

+Why did I choose to host in Amazon Web Services (AWS) Cloud?
+Because it provided the FREE TIER for 12 months for its Elastic Computing EC2 service. :)